An algebraic approach to gravitational quantum mechanics

-Since the middle of the last century an enormous amount of work has been invested in this topic resulting in a vast number of papers addressing the effects of GUP on quantum mechanical systems.
+Since the middle of the last century an enormous amount of work has been invested in this topic resulting in a vast number of papers addressing the effects of GUP on quantum mechanical systems \cite{Ref3,Ref4,Ref5,Ref6}.
 There had been investigations in the high-energy regime, but also studies of black holes and their thermodynamic properties.
-Here we limit ourselves to refer to some more recent extensive reviews \cite{Hossenfelder2013,Tawfik2015} which provide huge lists of original references to the subject.
+As example we refer to ref.\ \cite{[1]} where the authors analyzed a precise GUP formulation that can be played by the geometry of the momentum space in determining the presence of a minimal length in the theory. {\red Thermodynamic properties of black holes computed via the GUP were also studied in \cite{Ref7}.} The $n$-dimensional extension of the Kempf et al.\ model \cite{10}, which leads to the appearance of non-commutativity in the configurational variables, is investigated in ref.\ \cite{[2]}.
+A comparison between the original GUP and polymer quantum mechanics in isotropic cosmology is performed in \cite{[3]} and in \cite{[4]} the authors studied different versions of the GUP, in regards to the presence of a minimal length and to their implementation to the anisotropic Bianchi I cosmological model.
+Ref.\ \cite{[5]}, by using an alternative GUP linked to polymer quantum mechanics, obtained a non-singular emergent universe with an asymptotic Einstein-static beginning, and then study corrections to the primordial power spectrum of scalar perturbations during a cosmological-constant-dominated phase.
+By using this formalism, in ref.\ \cite{[6]}, the gravitational collapse of a spherical dust cloud is studied and finds super-Schwarzschild asymptotic configurations that are also stable to small perturbations.
+For further previous work, we limit ourselves to refer to some more recent extensive reviews \cite{Hossenfelder2013,Tawfik2015} which provide huge lists of original references to the subject.

 The purpose of this paper is to investigate the GUP algebra, that is the deformed Heisenberg algebra \eqref{Commutator} with its generalized uncertainty principle \eqref{Uncertainty}, in an algebraical way.
-In doing so, we will present a GUP-calculus, which may be understood as a variant of the so-called non-Newtownian calculus introduced by Grossman and Katz in 1972 \cite{GrossKatz1972}.
-This non-Newtownian calculus is also known under the name of $g$-calculus \cite{71} and has recently found some applications in studies related to dark matter and dark energy \cite{Czachor2020}.
-These tools are then applied to various problems in gravitational quantum mechanics.
+In doing so, we will work within a coordinate representation, where the momentum operator is represented by the so-called GUP derivative.
+Using the specific properties of this derivative, we are able to study various problems in gravitational quantum mechanics in an explicit way.